 So pick colors you think would look good in the room, but think hard about what else it could accidentally look like.
 Barbie Dream House?
 A 50s diner?
 Just make sure that whatever you like doesn’t end up creating a new thing you didn’t intend.

 Sometimes you get happy surprises this way.
 With our kitchen, though, I didn’t choose black and white because I didn’t think the feeling I would get from it would match the rest of our house.
 It might’ve looked awesome, but I didn’t want to do all that work to find (and with the kitchen wall color and cabinets).

 When you’re talking about a floor, the topcoat is what gets the wear, provided that your paint is sticking to the floor in the first place.
 So, when I had wall paint left over, I figured I could use it as long as I put a good clear coat over the top, where the “wear” happens.

-We have used Polycrylic (water based clear coat) on many projects before and it was always less durable and good than good old-fashioned polyurethane.
+We had used Polycrylic (water-based clear coat) on many projects before, and it was always less durable and good than good old-fashioned polyurethane.
 So we were planning to go with polyurethane and bought a gallon of it.
 Before we used it, though, we got comments on Instagram saying the polyurethane would ruin our work by turning it yellow.
 This is why (I suspect) our original pine floor was turning yellow.
 And, if you look in the can, the polyurethane is actually yellow.
-So, we went to Sherwin Williams and asked for other options.
+So, we went to Sherwin-Williams and asked for other options.